Pennsylvania attorney general criminally charged in media leak

 NORRISTOWN, Pa.
-(Reuters) - Pennsylvania Attorney General Kathleen Kane, the first Democrat and first woman to be elected to the post, was charged with obstruction on Thursday for releasing confidential information and lying about it, a county prosecutor said.
+(Reuters) - Pennsylvania Attorney General Kathleen Kane, the first Democrat and first woman to be elected the state’s top prosecutor, was charged with obstruction on Thursday for releasing confidential information and lying about it, the Montgomery County District Attorney’s office said.

 A special grand jury in January recommended charges of perjury and obstruction against Kane, 49, in connection with a leak to a Philadelphia newspaper.

-Criminal charges filed on Thursday include obstructing administration of law or other government function, official oppression, criminal conspiracy, perjury and false swearing, Montgomery County District Attorney Risa Vetri Ferman, a Republican, told reporters.
+Criminal charges filed on Thursday include obstructing administration of law or other government function, official oppression, criminal conspiracy, perjury and false swearing, Montgomery County District Attorney Risa Vetri Ferman, a Republican, said at a news conference.

 The grand jury said Kane was not truthful in her sworn testimony about leaks to the Philadelphia Daily News.
 The newspaper in June 2014 wrote an article suggesting Fina had failed to properly investigate allegations of misuse of state funds by a Philadelphia civil rights activist, who was never charged.

-The case against Kane makes her the second state attorney general this month to face criminal charges, after Texas Attorney General Ken Paxton was accused of securities fraud.
+The case against Kane makes her the second state attorney general this month to be charged with criminal activity, after Texas Attorney General Ken Paxton was accused of securities fraud.

-Kane is accused of leaking grand jury information to embarrass Fina and later lying about it under oath.
-Kane has denied she broke any laws.
+Kane is accused in court documents of leaking grand jury information to embarrass Fina and later lying about it under oath.
+Elected to office in 2012, Kane has denied she broke any laws.

 “I intend to defend myself vigorously against these charges,” Kane said in a statement.

-But Governor Tom Wolf, a Democrat, said she should not wait until conviction to resign.

-“I am calling on her to step aside, step down as attorney general, because I think she cannot do what she has to do as the top law enforcement officer in Pennsylvania while she’s facing these serious charges,” Wolf told reporters.

-Ferman also announced a charge of indirect criminal contempt against Kane’s driver, Patrick Reese, who is accused of illegally obtaining information regarding the grand jury.
+Ferman also announced a charge of indirect criminal contempt against Kane’s driver, Patrick Reese, who is accused of illegally obtaining information regarding the progress of the grand jury investigation.

-The prosecutor suggested more suspects may be charged, noting that Kane used a “political intermediary” to deliver the grand jury information to the Philadelphia Daily News.
+The prosecutor suggested more suspects may be charged in the case, noting that Kane used a “political intermediary” to deliver the grand jury information to the Philadelphia Daily News.